gpyzy/nginx-helloworld/README.md

 1) Clone this repository
 2) in bash console, cd to the repository folder
 3) run ```rancher-compose --debug up -d```
-a) --debug is used for display debug information in bash console
+* --debug is used for display debug information in bash console
-b) -d runs the container in detached mode.
+* -d runs the container in detached mode.
 Go to https://docs.docker.com/compose/reference/up/ to find more detail.